skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 * __Toolbelt__: The already existing freeform mode will be combined into a toolbelt — e.g. attached to a VR controller, with the user being able to seamlessly switch between different tools.
 The toolbelt will also offer the possibility to create custom tools, e.g. by scripting.

 These changes will be implemented in a future version of the software.

+## Future Work

+The next prototype of the software will incorporate the changes proposed in the previous section.

+While we have focussed on the task of laser ablation, we believe that the interactions we have proposed are also applicable to other tasks in microscopy that require an area selection, such as optogenetics/photoconversion [@Boyden:2005cd], where photoactivatable proteins are used to steer cellular functions.

+In terms of high-fidelity visualisation, we want to to extend our software framework to support better rendering algorithms [@Kroes:2012bo; @igouchkine2017] to provide better visual assistance and guidance to the user.

+Finally, we aim to provide an open-source/open-hardware solution to perform both laser ablation and optogenetics tasks with the assistance of VR interfaces.

+__Note to reviewers:__ The third prototype and the hardware realisation part are planned to be added until the thesis defense.